-The GLOBALCIT Conditions for Electoral Rights 2017 (CER 2017) includes information on the conditions and procedures of access to the franchise in the 28 EU Member States, 20 American countries, and in Australia and New Zealand, in 13 types of elections and for 3 categories of persons: citizen residents, non-citizen residents, and non-resident citizens.
+The GLOBALCIT Conditions for Electoral Rights 2019 (CER 2019) includes information on the conditions and procedures of access to the franchise in the 28 EU Member States, 20 American countries, and in Australia, New Zealand, and Switzerland in 13 types of elections and for 3 categories of persons: citizen residents, non-citizen residents, and non-resident citizens.
 The database is organised around a comprehensive typology of electoral laws which outlines, in a systematic way, the conditions and procedure of eligibility for voting and standing as candidate, in each type of elections and for each category of persons.

 Comparing electoral rights: citizen residents